jycc-267/big-data-hvfhv-uber/README.md

 4. The pickup location ID (corresponding to NYC Taxi Zones)
 5. The dropoff location ID (corresponding to NYC Taxi Zones)

-These location IDs correspond with the open dataset of NYC Taxi Zones, allowing for spatial analysis of trip patterns.

 ## Structure